ErichZimmer/openpiv-c--qt/README.md

 * ninja (e.g. `apt install ninja-build`)
 * meson (e.g., `pip install --user meson`)

-Unix users can also use the method used for the Windows build environment as detailed below.
+Unix users can also use a similar method to the Windows build environment as detailed below.

 On Windows, the following can be used:
 * install Visual Studio 2019 or 2022.
-Alternatively, MinGW without POSIX thread model is also known to work.
+Alternatively, MinGW-64 (installed via TDM-GCC 10) and Intel OneAPI c/c++ compilers alre also knwon to work
 * install miniconda or python along with venv and setup virtual environment
 * pip install cmake (optional)
 * pip install ninja